 In our 3rd world projects, farmers learn and implement sustainable farming techniques.
 With seed loans, they move from planting mono-crops to planting multi-crops that are rotated to enhance the soil and their production.
 The multi-crops provide food for the family, as well as the food and fodder for small livestock.

 Although vegetables provide some protein, Complete proteins (essential for a healthy body) are more easily obtained from small animals.
 We teach families to grow small animals such as chickens, guinea pigs, rabbits and goats since they are much more efficient at providing essential nutrients while using a lot less water, space and feed than large animals such as cows.
+These also provide a source of income for the families after their nutritional needs are met.

 In our 3rd world projects, once families have planted food and fodder for animals, they receive loans of small livestock .
 With proper management, they also provide an income source for the future.